zharmad/2DChemistry/README.md

 An atom-based simulation engine; designed to help secondary to early-tertiary students understand core chemistry concepts and visualise common gas-phase natural phenomena & industrial applications.
 A web demo is available at my GitHub Page: https://zharmad.github.io/2DChemistry/

-Based on my preliminary testing (Feb 2023), the performance on Firefox is generally better than Chrome.
+Based on my preliminary testing (latest May 2024), the performance on Firefox is generally better than Chrome.

 ## What this is for